 Case study: connected and preventative home insurance5

-Targeting this segment with connected and preventative home insurance services has three significant upsides.
+Targeting this segment with connected and preventative home insurance services has three significant advantages.
 First, the segment has the potential to be highly profitable.
 This is because losses would be lower than without home sensors.
-However, the savings on claims would need to be netted against the cost of installing and running home sensors.
+However, the savings on claims would need to be offset against the cost of installing and running home sensors.
 Ways to minimise the technology cost include targeting people who already have sensors and by partnering with manufacturers to provide subsidised sensors.
 Second, it is a way to build a valuable additional source of risk-relevant data.
 Finally, it can help insurers prepare for the future.
 The concept of internet-connected and preventative home insurance will become more mainstream as home sensors are being embedded in newly constructed homes.

 Risk-averse renters – The survey also contains evidence of a distinct renters segment.
-Those who are aged between 18 and 34 and who rent are most likely to buy self-controlled and adjustable home insurance (figure 3).
+Those who are aged between 18 and 34 and who let are most likely to buy self-controlled and adjustable home insurance (figure 3).
 This group is termed risk-averse renters.

 Case study: renters insurance that gives the customer control6